Palm cooling: Equipment

-Palm cooling devices are divided into two main types, those that use negative pressure (mild vacuum) and those that operate in atmospheric pressure.
+There are now a wide variety of palm cooling devices available and they are gaining acceptance among fitness enthusiasts and high level sports teams and programs.
+The devices vary in a few specific ways.
+Those that use negative pressure (mild vacuum), those that operate in atmospheric pressure, those that include a self cooling system and others that need to be re-cooled after extended periods of use.

+Most of these devices attempt to achieve a temperature of 50-60 °F. This range is generally considered the optimal temperature band for palm cooling where efficient heat transfer can occur without inducing vasoconstriction of the AVAs.

 Using Negative Pressure

-Palm cooling devices, such as the Stanford Glove or RTX Core Control Cooling device (RTX = Rapid Thermal eXchange), use mild vacuum while cooling the palm through conduction via a cooling medium which flows through a pad upon which the palm of the hand is placed inside the glove.
+Palm cooling devices use mild vacuum while cooling the palm through conduction via a cooling medium which flows through a pad upon which the palm of the hand is placed inside the glove.

 The theory behind the use of a mild vacuum is that the blood flow to the palm is increased thereby producing 33% greater heat transfer, which is occurring through conduction.

 Using Atmospheric Pressure

-Palm cooling devices, such as the CoreTx Palm Cooling unit, operate in atmospheric pressure where the palm is cooled through a combination of conduction and convection via a jet of fluid targeting the palm of the hand.
+Palm cooling devices operate in atmospheric pressure where the palm is cooled through a combination of conduction and convection via a jet of fluid targeting the palm of the hand.

 The theory behind operating in atmospheric pressure is that heat transfer may be facilitated through a combination of conduction and convection, which produces greater heat transfer than conduction on its own.

 Negative Pressure versus Atmospheric Pressure

 Published research comparing the use of mild vacuum and no vacuum when palm cooling provides contrary evidence where moderating core temperature is the objective.
-One study, by Matthew R Kuennen et al., shows no difference in outcomes between the use of mild vacuum and no vacuum, while others, by Dennis A Grahn et al., show the use of mild vacuum to be more effective.
+One study, by Matthew R Kuennen et al., shows no difference in outcomes between the use of mild vacuum and no vacuum, while another, by Dennis A Grahn et al., showed the use of mild vacuum to be more effective.